IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ## Configuring your database

-The `Clean Architecture .NET` template you used to create your application has already configured the application to use `Entity Framework Core` with the `In-Memory Database Provider`.
+The `Clean Architecture .NET` template used to create your application has already configured the application to use `Entity Framework Core` defaulting the database provider to the`In-Memory Database Provider`.
-In this section you will reconfigure the application for SQL Server, adjust the relevant configuration and use `Entity Framework Core` to produce your applications database SQL schema.
+In this section you will reconfigure the application for SQL Server and use `Entity Framework Core` tooling to produce your applications database.

 > [!NOTE]
 > This section is optional as the tutorial will work with the `Entity Framework Core` `In-Memory Database Provider` by default.
 > You will need a SQL Server instance to complete this section of the tutorial.

+Lets start by changing your `Database Provider`.

 * Open the application setting tab.
-  * Right-click on the Application in the `Solution Explorer` and select `Settings`
+  * Right-click on the Application in the `Solution Explorer` and select `Settings`.
 * Scroll down to the `Database Settings` section.
 * Change `Database Provider` to `SQL Server`.
 * Click `Save Changes` (directly under the `Database Setting` section).